baldurk/renderdoc/renderdoc/3rdparty/interceptor-lib/README.md

 cp ./lib/Target/AArch64/AArch64*.inc  $TARGET_PATH/include/MCTargetDesc/
 ```

-Then you can set `-DLLVM_DIR=/path/to/llvm/install_armXX/lib/cmake/llvm` when building renderdoc and you should see a line saying that LLVM is being used to compile interceptor-lib!
+Then you can set `-DUSE_INTERCEPTOR_LIB=On -DLLVM_DIR=/path/to/llvm/install_armXX/lib/cmake/llvm` when building renderdoc and you should see a line saying that LLVM is being used to compile interceptor-lib!